erlef/website/priv/working_groups/epc.md

 ## Mission Statement

-The mission of the working group is to facilitate and standardize interfaces and best practices for interoperability with programming languages outside of languages targetting the BEAM.
+The mission of the working group is to facilitate and standardize interfaces and best practices for interoperability with programming languages outside of languages targeting the BEAM.
 We believe that the efforts of the group will work towards facilitating the adoption of forward-looking technologies, promotion of the Erlang community as a good citizen in the broader technology ecosystem, and reduction of the barrier for adoption of BEAM-based solutions.